phanumat/Documentation/ref-docs/reference.rst

 The Groovy programming language offers a powerful feature called `Metaprogramming <http://www.groovy-lang.org/metaprogramming.html>`__ that (among other things) allows for Groovy programs to be written in a way that *methods can be created dynamically at run time.*

-SmartThings makes use of this powerful feature in a few ways.
+PEA HiVE makes use of this powerful feature in a few ways.
 For example, you can get a reference to a Device configured in a SmartApp preference by simply referencing the name of the device configured in the preference.
 Another example is getting various Attribute values for a Device by invoking a method in the form <someDevice>.current<AttributeName>.

 This powerful feature can make documenting all available methods difficult, since methods may not exist until runtime.
 For any dynamic methods, the method or property will be enclosed in ``<>``, and a description and example will be given.